Kathy Beale: Reintroduction (2015) and relationship with Gavin Sullivan

 On keeping the return a secret, Taylforth said, "Keeping it secret has been awful.
 The only person who knew was my other half Dave."
 She added, "I was saying to my children the other day, ‘Try and watch EastEnders, it’s live and Adam Woodyatt is going to do something really silly.
 I thought that would get them watching it, but my daughter said, ‘I’m working until 9pm’ and my son said he was playing football over the rec."
 She also revealed that she didn't even tell her siblings.
 Kathy's return scene was also shot on location, to keep the return a secret for as long as possible.
 In rehearsals for the scene, they used a stand-in to do Kathy's line.
 This was Anna Acton, who played Emma Summerhayes, only a month before.

 In April, it was announced that Kathy would be making another guest return, ahead of her permanent one.
 Treadwell-Collins stated, "We’ve storylined her return properly.
 You’ll see a flash of Kathy again fairly soon and then boom!"
 He also confirmed that Taylforth has already "filmed her next little tease."
 He added, "We know that there was a Gavin that she went off with.
 It’s a big, big story with a lot of twists and turns, as you’ve come to expect from us.
 There’s Gavin, Kathy and there’s a lot of Phil involved."
 In this statement, Treadwell-Collins confirmed that viewers would be introduced to Kathy's husband, Gavin Sullivan, but no details were given.
 She returned for a one-off episode on 19 May 2015.

-Nicholas (pictured) was cast to play Kathy's third husband, Gavin, who has been described as a "formidable force".